Catto (singer): 2011-2017: Fôlego and Tomada

 In 2011, the track "Saga" was featured on the soundtrack for the Cordel Encantado telenovela.
 Catto signed with Universal Music and recorded her first album: Fôlego.
 In November 2011 she started the Fôlego Tour at Theatro São Pedro (Porto Alegre).

 Catto wrote a Portuguese version of "No Me Compares" ("Não Me Compares"), originally written in Spanish by Alejandro Sanz.
 Catto's version was recorded by Sanz himself featuring Ivete Sangalo as part of the Salve Jorge telenovela's soundtrack.

 In 2013, she released her first live album and DVD, Entre Cabelos, Olhos e Furacões.
 The release shows took place at the Teatro Sesc Vila Mariana, in São Paulo, on 3 August 2013.

 On 8 September 2015, she released her sophomore album Tomada via Agência de Música and Radar Records.
 The album release show happened on 14 November 2015, at the Auditório Ibirapuera, in São Paulo.
-Dois dias antes do lançamento deste álbum, Catto se apresentou com a Orquestra Sinfônica e o Coro Lírico de Minas Gerais no Palácio das Artes em Belo Horizonte, onde foram executadas suas próprias músicas com arranjos compostos especialmente para essa apresentação.
+Two days before the release of this album, Catto performed with the Minas Gerais Symphony Orchestra and Lyric Choir at the Palácio das Artes in Belo Horizonte, where her own songs were performed with arrangements specially composed for that performance.

 Still in 2015, she guest performed on "Trono de Estudar", a song written by Dani Black in support of secondary students who opposed the São Paulo state government's plan to re-structure the state schools.
 The track featured 17 other artists: Chico Buarque, Arnaldo Antunes (ex-Titãs), Tiê, Dado Villa-Lobos (Legião Urbana), Paulo Miklos (Titãs), Tiago Iorc, Lucas Silveira (Fresno), Zélia Duncan, Pedro Luís (Pedro Luís & A Parede), Fernando Anitelli (O Teatro Mágico), André Whoong, Lucas Santtana, Miranda Kassin, Tetê Espíndola, Helio Flanders (Vanguart), Felipe Roseno and Xuxa Levy.